-There will be five problem sets over the course of the class.
+There will be eight problem sets over the course of the class.
 Problem sets must be turned in at the beginning of class on the assigned due dates.
-Problem sets turned in after the beginning of class and before the end of regularly scheduled office hours will be accepted for half credit.
-Problem sets turned in after the end of regularly scheduled office hours will not be accepted.
+Problem sets turned in after the beginning of class and before midnight on the assigned due date will be accepted for half credit.
+Problem sets turned in after midnight on the assigned due date will not be accepted.

 Problem sets must be printed off or hand-written.
 Emailed problem sets will not be accepted unless prior permission has been granted.
-Requests to submit problem sets by email must be received by 7am on the due date, and emailed problem sets are subject to the same submission guidelines as hard-copy assignments.
-Emailed problem sets must be in Word or PDF format, not pictures of hand-written problem sets.
+Requests to submit problem sets by email must be received by 5pm on the assigned due date, and emailed problem sets are subject to the same submission guidelines as hard-copy assignments.
+Emailed problem sets must be in Word or PDF format.

 Students may work together on problem sets, but each student must turn in an individual assignment.
-Each problem set will be worth 6%, for a total of 30%.
+Each problem set will be worth 4% (except Problem Set 8, which will be worth 2%), for a total of 30%.
 Problem sets will consist of multiple choice and short answer questions.